- Where can I find the courses offered for Summer School? Do you have a brochure with all of the summer courses?

 A: Undergraduate students are limited to 12 semester hours of summer study.
 Graduate students are limited to 9 semester hours.
 PAWS will not permit registration beyond these credit limits for the summer.
-If you wish to take more credits than allowed, you must get written permission from your Department Chair or Graduate Coordinator and bring that permission form/letter to Green Hall Room 112.
+Students are also strongly advised to take only one course per summer session.
+If you wish to take more credits than allowed, you must get written permission from your academic Dean or Graduate Coordinator and bring that permission form/letter to Green Hall Room 112.

 A: In order to determine if your college or university will accept TCNJ credits, you must contact your school’s registration office.
 TCNJ will not determine how credits will transfer to visiting students’ universities.

 A: Once you are registered as a Visiting Student through our office, you will receive a confirmation letter via e-mail containing your PAWS ID.
 Using that number, fill in the form at the TCNJ Account Lookup to obtain your PAWS username and password.
 Then, follow the instructions found on the the PAWS login help page to access your account.

 A: Yes, summer courses can be cancelled due to low enrollment.
 For Summer 2014, a course needs at least 10 students to run.
 Instructors will be given the option to run a low-enrolled course as a special arrangement; however, they are under no obligation to do so.
 If you are wondering about your course’s enrollment, the total number of students enrolled in the class can be found on PAWS.
 If a course is cancelled, emails will be sent to students’ TCNJ accounts.

 Payment & Billing